Muneerat/Muneerat/README.md

 - ⚡ Fun fact: ...
 -->
   About Me
-- 🔭 I’m currently working on project with HTML,CSS and JAVASCRIPT.
+- 🔭 I’m currently working on project with HTML, CSS, JAVASCRIPT, React, and Tailwind css.
-- 🌱 I’m currently learning more of Javascript and Tailwind Css.
+- 🌱 I’m currently learning more about Redux and Next Js.
 - 📫 How to reach me: oladipomunirat@gmail.com.